 Finally, Education Support Partnership also offers a free mental health awareness training session which could also be an excellent starting point for your school.

 Mindfulness and mental health support does seem to be a hot topic these days, but with stats like those shown in the Teacher Wellbeing Index improvements are clearly needed.
 They don’t have to cost your school very much at all, as small changes, thoughtfully and carefully done, can make a huge difference.
-Every school has different needs but the issues arising in education in the UK do seem to universal - making improvements to supporting teachers mental health could go a long way toward stemming the flow of teachers leaving the profession or resulting in taking long term sick leave.
+Every school has different needs but the issues arising in education in the UK do seem to be universal - making improvements to supporting teachers mental health could go a long way toward stemming the flow of teachers leaving the profession or resulting in taking long term sick leave.
 It also is an excellent example to give to pupils and could well lead to improved mental wellbeing throughout the school.

 We have a number of excellent teachers and TAs available to work with right now - you can check them out by signing up with here: